 The central point of your management accounts should be your cash flow statement.
 If you run out of cash your organisation will die.
 Your management accounts should plot a picture of what you expect to happen over the coming months.
 It should be sense-checked regularly against your bank balance and it should be set out to flag any cash flow issues before they become an emergency.

 4. Income and expenditure statement

 The income and expenditure statement is also sometimes called the ‘profit and loss statement’ or ‘P&L’.
 It explains, typically on a monthly basis, what money is coming into and out of the organisation.

 As mentioned above, the income and expenditure statement deals with liabilities.
 This means that there is a danger of which you should be aware: you could have an apparently healthy income and expenditure statement but still run out of money.
 If you spend the money you have invoiced or spend the gift aid portion of donations before HMRC has sent it you will run out of money.

 Creating the income and expenditure statement is not a management accounting task; it is basic booking.
-For this, you should use one of the great online accounting applications (e.g. Xero, Quickbooks, Clearbooks).
+For this, you should use some of the great online accounting software (e.g. Xero, Quickbooks, Clearbooks).
 When combined with a document scanning system like Datamolino can almost entirely automate your monthly booking tasks and kick out an accurate income and expenditure statement each month.